DISCLAIMER: Some aspects of my pages could be outdated.

 I would start here: !!!-> @ https://allegedlyapparent.wordpress.com/radioactivity/current-radiation-levels-monitors/all/

 - –> The ‘Bundesamte für Stralungsschutz’ (≈ “German Radiation Protection Agency”), part of the ‘Bundesministerium für Umwelt, Naturschutz und Reaktorsicherheit’ (≈ “State Ministry for Environment, Nature Protection and Nuclear Reactor Safety”) provides extensive near-real-time radiation measurements from its extensive monitoring system throughout Germany.
 With its clear color-coded map, you can get an immediate idea of regional radiation differences (due to soil and/or altitude differences).
 The color-coded map shows a legend covering values from 0.06 µSv/hr to 0.6 µSv/hr, with the common normal being below 0.2 µSv/hr, which all makes comparison with my page on ‘Radiation Exposure Effects’ very easy.

 –> Click on the map to get the latest measurements, then click on a monitor station for extra details:

 - Radiation Monitors in Germany.
 Values shown (as Reference) from 3/19/2011.

-- Independent monitor near Munich, in Southern Germany: in Garching beim Munchen - Stralung messen monitor online, graphing near real time, day, and weekly measurements, in CPM.
+- Independent monitor near Munich, [November 2014: this link appears to have been taken down… ;-/ ] in Southern Germany: in Garching beim Munchen – Stralung messen monitor online, graphing near real time, day, and weekly measurements, in CPM.
 Random spikes due to computer crashes, normal measurements between 10 and 20 CPM, corresponding roughly with 0.1µSv – 0.2µSv/hr For Reference, values in screen-shot image were measured on March 19, 2011 [click in image for current measurements]:

 - Additional Resources may be available at ‘Global‘.